jagad-eesh/demorepo/Linux_Commands.md

-sudo su - (switch to the root user) ls / (/ means root) what and all dir are there in the root https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard
+1) sudo su - (switch to the root user)
+2) ls / (/ means root) what and all dir are there in the root https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard

- date: shows the current date and time cal; shows the months's calendar
+3) date: shows the current date and time
+4) cal: shows the months's calendar
- uptime: show current uptime
+5)  uptime: show current uptime
- whoami: who you are logged in as
+6) whoami: who you are logged in as
- finger: display information about user users/id: shows user information man command: shows manual of command
+7) finger: display information about user
+8) users/id: shows user information
+9) man command: shows manual of command
- username: shows your user name who /w: display who is online
+10)  username: shows your user name
+11) who /w: display who is online

  VIEW FILES
  1) ls: directory listing